TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/CoreFormats/Midi.md

 | `13`  | Real Drums green cymbal+tom     |

 - `value` is the value for this event.
-  - For phrase messages, this is either `00` to end the phrase, or `01` to enable the phrase.
+  - For phrase messages, this is either `01` to start the phrase, or `01` to end the phrase.

 ### 5-Fret Tracks